 1. Gather Or Share Information To Authorize Payment

-Before you can process or initiate an ACH payment, you’ll need the account and routing information for both the payer’s account and the receiver’s account (known respectively as the ODFI and the RDFI).
-Don’t worry: Once you have the banking information, the banks do all the work from here.
+Before processing or initiating an ACH payment, you’ll need the account and routing information for both the payer’s and receiver’s accounts (known respectively as the ODFI and the RDFI).
+Don’t worry: The banks do all the work from here once you have the banking information.

 The payer will need to complete an ACH authorization form that includes: